-- Continue to shelter in place to protect yourself from potential exposure to COVID-19 prior to the procedure.
-If you have not sheltered in place, or if you or your family members work or volunteer in high-risk areas such as a medical facility or an occupation where you interact with a large number of individuals in close proximity, please contact us so we can determine your risk of exposure.
+- Isolate prior to the procedure to protect yourself from potential exposure to COVID-19.
+If you have not isolated, or if you or your close family members work or volunteer in high-risk areas, such as a medical facility or in an occupation that requires interaction with many individuals in close proximity, please contact us so we can determine your risk of exposure.

-- Continue to follow physical distancing and handwashing guidelines.
+- Continue to follow physical distancing, masking, and handwashing guidelines even after vaccination or recovering from COVID-19.
 This applies to the person who will be bringing you to and from our facility as well.

 - Check for the following symptoms each day until your procedure and notify us immediately if they occur:

-An important part of patients’ recovery is their emotional and mental health, which often involves maintaining close physical relationships with their family members.
-Consider the following inquiries to determine the patients’ risk for exposure to COVID-19 post discharge.
+An important part of each patient’s recovery involves emotional and mental health—which often includes maintaining close physical relationships with family members.
+Consider making the following inquiries to determine the patient’s post-discharge risk for exposure to COVID-19: